openfoodfacts/openfoodfacts-server/docs/reference/api-cheatsheet.md

 # Open Food Facts Reference CheatSheet

-This reference cheatsheet shows you how to send requests to the OFF API.
+This reference cheatsheet gives you a quick reminder to send requests to the OFF API.

+If you are new to API usage you might look at the [tutorial](../tutorials/using-the-OFF-API-tutorial.md).
+Also reports to the [API reference documentation](../reference/api.md) for complete information.

 ## Add/Edit an Existing Product